cdrckrgt/FEBOL.jl/docs/filters.rst

 However, the belief representation (discrete, Gaussian, etc) depends heavily on the filtering being applied.
 In short, it just seems easier to maintain a single filter type rather than worry about a separate belief.

+Note that each filter has its own sensor, even though the vehicle also has a sensor.
+The filtering updates use the filter's sensor, and the observations actually received come from the vehicle's sensor.
+This distinction allows you to test the effect of unmodeled sensor noise.
+In this case, the vehicle's sensor might have noise that is not accounted for in the filter's model, which can affect localization.

 Discrete Filter
 =====================
 The discrete filter type, :code:`DF`, has the following fields
 ::

-	b::Matrix{Float64}      # probability over jammer locations
+    b::Matrix{Float64}      # the actual discrete belief
-	n::Int64                # number of cells per side cell_size::Float64      # side length of each cell num_bins::Int64         # related to number of observations bin_range::UnitRange{Int64}
+    n::Int64                # number of cells per side cell_size::Float64      # width of each cell, in meters sensor<:Sensor          # sensor model used in filtering obs_list                # list of observations

+The matrix :code:`b` is the probability distribution over possible target locations.
+The weight in a cell is the probability that the target is in that cell.

+The :code:`obs_list` field exists for greedy control based on mutual information.
+Computing mutual information requires integrating over possible observations.
+However, if you are using a different controller you can ignore this field.

 The constructor for a discrete filter is
 ::

-    DF(m::SearchDomain, n::Int)
+    DF(m::SearchDomain, n::Int, s::Sensor, obs_list=0:0)

 where :code:`n` is the number of cells per side.

-The function :code:`obs2bin` converts the continuous domain observation :code:`o` into a discrete value, using the :code:`num_bins` property of the discrete filter.
-The binned observation :code:`ob` is fed into :code:`O`, which provides the probability of receiving :code:`ob`.
-I've implicitly assumed that the observations are discrete in the discrete filter, but I think only the search domain needs to be discretized, technically.

 Extended Kalman Fiter
 ===========================